auoie/tinystuffdev/content/notes/rocket-league.md

 Now, whenever I plug in my controller via USB, it feels like how it feels in Windows.
 To check the numbers, you can go to [gamepad-tester](https://gamepad-tester.com/).

-The Arch Linux wiki claims that you can change the [pollng rate](https://wiki.archlinux.org/title/mouse_polling_rate) of devices, but it didn't work for me.
+The Arch Linux wiki claims that you can change the [polling rate](https://wiki.archlinux.org/title/mouse_polling_rate) of devices, but it didn't work for me.
 This [Reddit post](https://wiki.archlinux.org/title/mouse_polling_rate)
 says that the method only works for older devices.